33 High-Protein Dinners

 9. Chicken Fajita Bowls

-Chicken Fajita Bowls are a weeknight lifesaver—flavorful, filling, and easy to customize.
-Think sizzling chicken, colorful peppers, and all your favorite toppings piled onto rice or quinoa.
+Chicken Fajita Bowls are flavorful, filling, and easy to customize (anything that lets me do my thing is my fav).
+I would personally go for sizzling chicken, colorful peppers, and all my favorite toppings piled onto brown rice or quinoa.

 Ingredients: